 Cardiac arrest is the leading cause of death in the United States.
 Per the American Heart Association (AHA), more than 400,000 cardiac arrests occur outside of a hospital each year.
-The survivability of one of these events is less than 10%.
-However, these rates are increasing dramatically in communities where immediate by-standard CPR is performed and an automated external defibrillator (AED) is readily available to be deployed.
+The chance of surviving of one of these events is less than 10 percent.
+However, these rates are increasing dramatically in communities where a bystander steps in to perform CPR and an automated external defibrillator (AED) is readily available to be deployed.

 AEDs Save Lives

-AEDs are especially important because for every minute a person is in cardiac arrest without defibrillation, they lose 10% of their chance of survival.
+AEDs are especially important because for every minute a person is in cardiac arrest without defibrillation, their chance of survival decreases by 10 percent.

-If a person collapses in the workplace and immediate CPR is administered immediately while another person prepares the AED and administers the “shock” – if this happens within three minutes of collapse, they have a 70% chance of survival with a good neurological outcome.
-If that same person collapses in the workplace and immediate CPR is administered but they are not defibrillated with an AED for 8 minutes, they are down to a 20% chance of survival with a positive neurological outcome.
+For example, if a person collapses in the workplace and CPR is administered immediately while another person prepares the AED and administers the “shock” – if this happens within three minutes of collapse, they have a 70 percent chance of survival with a good neurological outcome.
+If that same person collapses in the workplace and immediate CPR is administered but they aren’t treated with an AED for eight minutes, their chance of survival decreases to 20 percent.

 We work with companies to identify how many AEDs they need for their building layout and employee structure and offer the devices for lease or purchase.